Ferrovías: Ferrovías administration

 Due to the investments, the number of passengers carried increased to 36 million during 1999 and 2000.
 In 2008 it was increased to 45,830,200 passengers.

 The General Auditing Office released a report indicating that the subsidies given by the State to Ferrovías were misappropriated to other companies of the holding which received them as "loans".
 In 2011 Ferrovías received subsidies for a total of A$ 368,3 million.

 In addition to the remodeling of the stations, this comprehensive renovation includes improvements to the tracks and signage in the station area, which will allow improvements in train circulation.
 The works were awarded in November 2017 and at the end of March 2018 the works began.

+In 2015, Ferrovías introduced the Alerce, a railcar manufactured by the Emepa Group that ran trains from Boulogne Sur Mer to Retiro.
+Each train had a capacity for 240 passengers and featured intelligent doors, air conditioning, security cameras, disabled access and Wi-Fi.